3rd grade antonyms worksheets

-Third graders handle richer opposite pairs (empty and full, whisper and shout, appear and vanish) and learn that the best test is the two-ends picture: real antonyms sit at opposite ends of one line, like a temperature or a volume knob.
+Third graders handle richer opposite pairs (empty and full, whisper and shout, appear and vanish) and learn the best test: real antonyms sit at opposite ends of one line, like a temperature or a volume knob.

 The kind of sentences you'll get